scott-wilson/oto-takehometest-kindle-review/TASK.md

 ### Features to implement:
 1. Add a new book to the library

-2. Return the page number of the last read page of a book
+2. Return the last read page number of a book

 3. Return metadata of a book: title, author, year, language, percentage of book read and last read page number.
 All as a single json